dudeperf3ct/dudeperf3ct.github.io/_posts/2018-11-20-Power-of-Transfer-Learning.md

 </p>

 <span class='red'>I-know-everything:</span> Yo, my fellow apperentice.
 This time you will experience the <span class="purple"> Power of Transfer Learning</span>.
-Transfer Learning is a technique where you take a pretrained model trained on large dataset and transfer the learned knowledge to another model with small dataset but some what similar to large dataset for classification.
+Transfer Learning is a technique where you take a pretrained model trained on large dataset and transfer the learned knowledge to another model with small dataset but some what similar to large dataset for task of classification.
 For e.g. if we consider Imagenet dataset which contains 1.2 million images and 1000 categories, in that there are 24 different categories of dogs and 16 different categories of cats.
 So, we can transfer the learned features of cats and dogs from model trained on Imagenet dataset to our new model which contains 25,000 images of dogs and cats in training set.

 <p align="center">